 Aqua credit card features

-- Regulation: Aqua is fully regulated by the Financial Conduct Authority (FCA), and you’re protected under the Consumer Credit Act.
-So, if something goes wrong on a purchase you make between £100 and £30,000, you’ll get a full refund
+Consumer protection - Aqua is fully regulated by the Financial Conduct Authority (FCA), and your purchases on the card are protected under Section 75 of the Consumer Credit Act.
+So if something goes wrong with a purchase you make between £100 and £30,000 (the goods might be faulty or never arrive or the company might go bust, for example), you can apply to the card issuer to get a full refund.

 Am I eligible for an Aqua credit card?

 To qualify for a new Aqua card, you’ll need to meet certain standard criteria, including:

 You must be or 18 or older, with a permanent UK address and a UK bank or building society account

 You can’t already have an Aqua card, and you can’t have taken out any of NewDay’s other own-brand credit cards in the past 12 months – that includes Marbles, Opus, Fluid or Bip

 You won’t be eligible if you’ve been declared bankrupt in the last 18 months, or if you currently have bankruptcy proceedings ongoing

 You’re also ineligible if you’ve had a County Court Judgement (CCJ) in the past 12 months

 Your chance of getting accepted depends on a range of factors.
 As with every credit card, one of the most important things will be your credit score.

 You’re likely to get better interest rates on your Aqua card if you already taken some steps to improve your credit score.
 But bear in mind there is a higher chance you’ll be rejected if you’ve missed repayments or defaulted in the past.
 If you don’t know your credit score, it’s easy to get all the information you need with MoneySuperMarket’s free credit monitor tool – plus, we’ll give you extra help and tips on how to improve your rating.